-The first and most crucial step is to ensure the injured employee receives immediate medical attention.
-Whether the injury is minor or severe, timely medical intervention can prevent complications and provide a clear assessment of the injury’s extent.
-Call emergency services if necessary, or arrange transportation to the nearest medical facility.
-In less severe cases, administering first aid on-site may suffice until further medical evaluation can be obtained.
+The injured employee should be attended to by a doctor immediately.
+This may be minor or serious medical attention that will avoid complications and give a more accurate assessment of the injury.
+Call the emergency services if necessary, or arrange transportation to the nearest medical facility.
+This would be the case in more serious situations, while in less serious ones, first aid on-site may be enough until further medical evaluation is obtained.

 Read Also: What Factors Influence the Cost of Medical Care